Developing the Concept of Catchment Services for Progress Towards Integrated Water Management (Extra TIMe)

 - Identifying the feasibility of implementing the catchment services approach in Ireland.

-As a result of the project, both management and community awareness of the catchment services and Integrated Catchment Management (ICM) concepts in Ireland will be increased.
+As a result of the project, both management and community awareness of the catchment services and Integrated Catchment Management (ICM) concepts in Ireland were increased.

 What is a catchment?